 My wife used to frequent a drawing class at a local art studio.
 She met a lot of other artists along the way and made friends with several.
 At a break one day, Amanda struck up a conversation with another woman artist, a regular she had gotten to know over the last few months.
 During the chit chat, the woman invited Amanda to show of hers that evening.

 “Oh what art are you showing?”
 Amanda inquired.
 The woman chuckled.
 “No, its a burlesque show.
 A little edgy I’ll admit.
 Sadomasochism is the theme tonight.”
 The shock on Amanda’s face begged for a further explanation.
 “Yeah, I know.
 Kinda crazy.” the woman chuckled.
 “I do it because it lets me get in touch with some of the more dark parts of my story.”

 If I’m anywhere near to the truth (and I may not be), then we have a lot of women in our culture carrying around the tragic secrets of their abuse.
-And a lot of women who need our compassion.
-And a place to talk and heal.
+And a lot of women who need our compassion and a place to tell their stories and heal.